 ‘I’ll beat you on the pitch,’ said Hugo cheerfully.

 ‘Potter Prime might have carried off the Cup in his final year, but we got it the year before.
 You’re going to have one hell of a fight on your hands.’
 Scorpius extended a hand.
 ‘I’ll tell you what - you can win the Cup after Al and I graduate, okay?’’

 ‘It’s good you remember winning two years ago; you’d better hold on to that memory, as it’s the last you’re ever going to see of victory.’
 Hugo didn’t shake the hand, but he did grin, and Rose gave a disapproving toss of the head as her family betrayed her by being civil to Scorpius Malfoy.

-‘You’d better not let Captain No-Neck hear that tone in your voice, Weasley; you’ll break his heart into tiny black pieces,’ said Scorpius, and fancied he spotted a twitch on Mister Weasley’s lips at his address of Flynn.
-He wasn’t especially surprised that Hector Flynn wasn’t a father’s first choice when it came to his daughter’s boyfriends.
+‘You’d better not let Captain No-Neck hear that, Weasley; you’ll break his heart into tiny black pieces,’ said Scorpius, and fancied he spotted a twitch on Ron Weasley’s lips.
+He wasn’t surprised that Hector Flynn wasn’t a father’s first choice when it came to his daughter’s boyfriends.
 ‘He’s around, by the way.’

 Rose narrowed her eyes.
 ‘You haven’t been antagonising him, have you?’

 ‘He’s with Davies and the others.’
 Albus’ voice went serious.
 ‘And he was looking to pick a fight, Rose.’